denzelrenner/LIFE4136-Group1-Rotation2/README.md

     ```bash
     load /path/to/your/reference/protein.pdb, reference_g10577
     ```
-2. For each domain you have modelled in the Protein Structure Modelling step run these commands in the PyMOL command line to load them into PyMOL.
+2. For each fragment you have modelled in the Protein Structure Modelling step run these commands in the PyMOL command line to load them into PyMOL.
 The domain object is the name you want to call the object in PyMOL.
 We recommend using names such as `RNaseH_domain` which reflect the underlying biology, rather than using numbered domains.
 You will again be choosing the rank 001 model from the alphafold output because it gives us the best estimate at the actual protein structure modelled by alphafold
    ```bash
    load /path/to/your/tetraploid/GAG_domain.pdb, GAG_domain
    load /path/to/your/tetraploid/integrase_domain.pdb, integrase